-If expats want to learn Norwegian, there are several books, CDs and other language programmes available in bookstores, at the library or in schools.
+If expats want to learn Norwegian, there are several books, CDs and other language programmes available in bookstores, at the library or in schools, not to mention online language-learning programmes, podcasts and apps.

-Norwegian is a Germanic language and is known for its “sing-song” intonation.
-Knowing how to speak Norwegian is certainly helpful when doing business and when socialising with Norwegians, who use a lot of humour that cannot be translated into English.
+Norwegian is a Germanic language and is known for its 'sing-song' intonation.
+Knowing how to speak Norwegian is certainly helpful when doing business and when socialising with Norwegians, but more importantly, it's a requirement for permanent residency and citizenship.

-Some universities offer beginner courses (that is, not university-level Norwegian) for foreign exchange students or expats, and new arrivals could enquire at a local university about what options are available.
+Some universities offer beginner courses for foreign-exchange students or expats, and new arrivals could enquire at a local university about what options are available.
 However, adult learning centres are the most common institutions to approach for a language course.

 Berlitz

-International company offering short group and individual courses.
+International company offering short group and individual courses for all ages, as well as business and cultural training.

 Website: www.berlitz.com